VishanOberoi/FineTuningForTheGPUPoor/README.md

 ## Features

+- **Dataset Creation:** Instructions on how to create a dataset for your model to learn from.
 - **Model Fine-tuning:** Step-by-step guidance on fine-tuning language models using QLoRA and PEFT.
-- **Dataset Creation:** Instructions on how to create a dataset for your model to learn from.
 - **Conversational AI:** Techniques for integrating conversational memory into your models.
-- **Deployment:** Methods to deploy your model with a front-end interface using Chainlit and Ngrok.
+- **Deployment:** Methods to deploy your model with a front-end interface using Gradio or Chainlit and Ngrok.

 ## Model Availability